a2zbookstore/BookBazaar/replit.md

 - June 19, 2025.
 Enhanced checkout page with location-based currency display - updated all amount displays (subtotal, shipping, total, individual item prices) to show in user's local currency based on their location instead of just USD, integrated with existing currency conversion system for consistent international pricing experience across the entire checkout process.
 - June 19, 2025.
 Fixed cart page currency display issue - updated CartPage.tsx to properly show all amounts in user's local currency instead of USD, applied currency conversion to subtotal, shipping, tax, total amounts and individual book prices, ensuring consistent currency display throughout the shopping experience based on detected user location.
 - June 19, 2025.
 Fixed Select component empty string error in order management - replaced empty string value with "no-carrier" in shipping carrier dropdown to prevent "[plugin:runtime-error-plugin] A <Select.Item /> must have a value prop that is not an empty string" error, updated all related form logic to handle "no-carrier" value properly, order status update dialog now works without runtime errors.
+- June 19, 2025.
+Enhanced book deletion functionality in inventory management - removed restriction preventing deletion of books that have been ordered, admin can now delete any book from inventory regardless of order history, order records remain intact for historical tracking while allowing inventory cleanup.
 ```

 ## User Preferences